Azure/azure-sdk-for-node/README.md

 # Windows Azure SDK for Node.js

-This project provides a Node.js package that make it easy to access Windows Azure Services like Table Storage and Service Bus.
+This project provides a Node.js package that makes it easy to access Windows Azure Services like Table Storage and Service Bus.
 It also includes a cross platform command line tool for managing Windows Azure Websites and Virtual Machines.

 With Windows Azure Websites you can deploy node.js applications to the cloud in just seconds using git.

 For documentation on how to host Node.js applications on Windows Azure, please see the [Windows Azure Node.js Developer Center](http://www.windowsazure.com/en-us/develop/nodejs/).

-For documentation on the new cross platform CLI tool for Mac and Linux, please see this [reference](http://go.microsoft.com/fwlink/?LinkId=252246&clcid=0x409) and this [How to Guide](http://staging-waweb.cloudapp.net/en-us/develop/nodejs/how-to-guides/command-line-tools/)
+For documentation on the new cross platform CLI tool for Mac and Linux, please see this [reference](http://go.microsoft.com/fwlink/?LinkId=252246&clcid=0x409) and this [How to Guide](http://www.windowsazure.com/en-us/develop/nodejs/how-to-guides/command-line-tools/)

 # CLI Features